 For instance, you can’t pick the exact area you want to deliver in within the metro areas available, you have to go where they tell you.

-You pick up the items for delivery at a location near you, and take them anywhere within a local radius.
+You pick up the items for delivery at a location near you and take them anywhere within a local radius.

 You can sign up to deliver in 2, 4, or 8 hour blocks of time if they’re available on a particular day, and book your availability for up to 12 hours on any day in the future.

 You can work seven days a week.
-So it’s fairly flexible, but obviously you have to be reliable once you say you are available.
+So it’s fairly flexible, but obviously, you have to be reliable once you say you are available.

-How much does Amazon pay the delivery drivers?
+How much does Amazon Flex pay?

 Amazon is offering $18 – $25 per hour, and it seems that the average driver is making at least that with the services that are currently running.

-You will deliver ultra fast Prime Now orders which Amazon delivers in one or two hours, and in the future may deliver parcels.
+You will deliver ultra-fast Prime Now orders which Amazon delivers in one or two hours, and in the future may deliver parcels.